rafaelsoStanford/State_Policy_DiffusionModel/README.md

 ```
 > **Be sure to load a dataset which is not the one you used for training.**

-You should generate similar animation:
+You should generate similar animation displaying the denoising process of diffusion:
-- ### Position predictions
+- ### Denoising Position predictions

 ![ezgif-2-d597b316fe](https://github.com/rafaelsoStanford/State_Policy_DiffusionModel/assets/130123073/d79dccfc-5b39-49c8-b06a-646e04a8186f)